Information Theory for Complex Systems Scientists: Information Dynamics

 The final measure we will describe here is the excess entropy as, in some sense, it subsumes all of the prior dynamics.
 The active information storage only tells us how much information from the past is used in computing the immediate next state of our variable.
 However, not all the information present in the past is used at the immediate next state: some may only become relevant in the distant future, and the total amount can be calculated as the mutual information between the entire past and the entire future \cite{bialek_complexity_2001}:

 When considering the entire lifetime of the variable, this provides something like a measure of the total amount of predictable structure present in the variable.
 This is an extremely powerful tool with which to characterize a complex system: given the Bayesian interpretation of mutual information, we can intuitively understand the excess entropy as the maximum theoretical limit on our ability to predict the future dynamics of a system given observations of its past \cite{crutchfield_regularities_2003}.
 The local predictive information has not be explored much, to the best of our knowledge, although it can easily be calculated as a local mutual information.
+If one can calculate the true excess entropy, then one can construct a so-called ``$\epsilon$-machine": a finite state machine that is provably the minimal, optimal predictive model of the process being analyzed \cite{crutchfield_calculi_1994,shalizi_computational_2001}.
+These $\epsilon$-machines are information-theoretic objects of study in their own right, and form the foundation of a rich line of work, touching on foundational topics as diverse as irreversibility \cite{crutchfield_times_2009} to emergence \cite{rosas_software_2024}.

-In the even that we are dealing with a multivariate system $\textbf{X}=\{X^1,\ldots,X^N\}$, then the excess entropy incorporates all of the previously mentioned dynamics (the information storage, the information transfer, and the information modification), as it counts \textit{all} of the predictive power that the entire past discloses about the entire future.
+In the event that one is dealing with a multivariate system $\textbf{X}=\{X^1,\ldots,X^N\}$, then the excess entropy incorporates all of the previously mentioned dynamics (the information storage, the information transfer, and the information modification), as it counts \textit{all} of the predictive power that the entire past discloses about the entire future.
 In Sec. \ref{sec:phi_id}, we will discuss how the excess entropy can be decomposed to account for the full space of dynamic dependencies between variables.